Riyadh08/Coin_Counting_Water_Dispersing/README.md

 # Coin Counting and Automatic Water Dispensing System

+This project is designed to count coins and dispense water automatically based on the total value of coins inserted.
+The system uses an LCD to display the count of different coin types and the total amount, and a relay to control the water dispensing mechanism.

+## Components

+- Arduino Uno
+- LiquidCrystal I2C LCD (16x2)
+- Relay Module
+- Resistors
+- Wires
+- Breadboard
+- Coins detection mechanism (can be replaced with push buttons for simulation)

 ## Features

 - **Coin Detection**: Detects and counts coins of three different denominations (1TK, 2TK, and 5TK).